-Although the SRWA assigns specific risk weights to different types of equity exposures as set out above, the regulations allow for "non-significant equity exposures" to be risk weighted at 100%.
-Under the "non-significant equity exposures" treatment, the aggregate carrying value of our equity exposures that is less than 10% of our Tier 1 plus Tier 2 capital is risk weighted at 100%, and the remaining portion is then risk weighted as appropriate under the SRWA.
-Generally, those equity exposures that would attract the lowest risk weights under SRWA are required to be treated under the non-significant equity exposures, before inclusion of any equity exposures that would otherwise attract higher risk weights under SRWA.
+Although the SRWA assigns specific risk weights to different types of equity exposures as set out above, the regulations allow for "non-significant equity exposures" to be risk weighted at 100% to the extent they do not exceed in the aggregate 10% of our Tier 1 plus Tier 2 capital, with the remaining portion then risk weighted as appropriate in accordance with the SRWA.
+Generally, those equity exposures that would attract the lowest risk weights under SRWA are required to be treated as non-significant equity exposures, before inclusion of any equity exposures that would otherwise attract higher risk weights under SRWA.